Filter by Category:

 Fluency & Phonics

-Here’s the process for building an analytic 6-Traits rubric with students.
+Once the format and space are determined, follow this process for building an analytic 6-Traits rubric with students.

 - Using the six-traits language previously introduced, start with the description of a well-written product.
 Work together to list the criteria per trait you want to assess.

 - Move to the middle column and label it “pretty good.”
 Be sure to parallel the same ingredients or components between the high and middle levels.